 Advertising within your own store or business can be a challenge.
 You don’t want to overload your customer with marketing, as it may make them feel unwelcome.
-Traditional signs like a-frames and wall-mounted graphics can take up a lot of space and make your business look cluttered.
-Certain types of signs can have limited uses and design options.
+Traditional signs like a-frames and wall-mounted graphics can take up a lot of space, and certain types of signs can have limited uses and design options.
 If three-dimensional signage won’t cut it for your needs, floor advertising decals are an excellent choice.

 Floor decals for businesses look great on their own or to complement posters or signs you already have.
 They’re suitable for indoor and outdoor use, completely customizable and cost-efficient.
 Vinyl graphics will allow you to improve displays, create a better shopping environment and make use of open floor space.